decodyng/mvp_ray_sacred/README.md

  It's possible to engineer solutions around this, and one example of such a solution is present in the example, but it is mildly annoying.

- Overall, my recommendation would be to start out by using the basic Ray API for simple use cases, and if you have a larger-scale project, take the time to make it work with the more full-featured Tune API.
-Another consideration is that Tune is nicer to work with if you are relying a lot on the saved-file output stored by a FileStorageObserver, because Tune will auto-create directories for each run according to the tuned parameter values, so you don't have to worry about creating separate observers for each run the way you do in base Ray.
+ Overall, my recommendation would be to understanding the underlying mechanisms of the Base Ray design, but to probably prefer to use Tune's API if you are doing hyperparameter tuning, or runnning the same trial under many different configurations.
+Another decision factor is that Tune is nicer to work with if you are relying a lot on the saved-file output stored by a FileStorageObserver, because Tune will auto-create directories for each run according to the tuned parameter values, so you don't have to worry about creating separate observers for each run the way you do in base Ray.